chain4travel/chain4travel-website/src/posts/five-reasons-why-travel-needs-its-fintech-solution.md

 ## 2. Efficient refund processing

 One of the most significant pain points in the travel experience is the notoriously slow refund process, which is frustrating for service providers, distributors, and, of course, customers.
-Unfortunately, traditional systems often require days or even weeks to return funds, leading to frustration, complaints, and damage to brand reputation and financial loses for businesses.
+Unfortunately, traditional systems often require days or even weeks to return funds, leading to frustration, complaints, and damage to brand reputation and financial losses for businesses.

 <div class="max-w-screen-md mx-auto">
 <div class="video-container">
-<iframe src="https://www.youtube-nocookie.com/embed/YHUwfbSBS38?si=Z_cjLnrm1bq4RBV6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe src="https://www.youtube.com/embed/YHUwfbSBS38?si=xlUz0NA8YZvAXCuT&amp;start=1330" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>
 </div>